hpc-unibe-ch/hpc-unibe-ch.github.io/docs/getting-Started/ssh-customization.md

 **Mac/Linux/Unix**
 SSH keys serve as a means of identifying a user to a SSH server.
 When using SSH keys your password will never be send over the network.
+Here SSH keys are created on your local desktop/laptop which are later used to authenticate during a SSH login into UBELIX.
+Therefore, the following steps are reqiured:
+- Creation of key pair consiting of a private and a public key
+- Adding a public key to your UBELIX account
+- Adding the key to the SSH config

+### Creation of key pair

 !!! types caution ""
     Remember to always keep your private keys private!
 Share only public keys, never share your private key.

+!!! types info ""
 If you already have a valid private/public key pair that you also want to use for UBELIX, you can omit the rest of this section and continue with "Adding a public key to your UBELIX account".

 First, generate a private/public key pair.
 You can substitute your own comment (-C).
 To accept the default name/location simply press Enter, otherwise specify a different name/location: